HarshaRockzz/CDP_CHAT_BOT/README.md

 # CDP Support Chatbot

-A web-based chatbot designed to assist users with "how-to" questions about Customer Data Platforms (CDPs): Segment, mParticle, Lytics, and Zeotap.
-Built as part of **Assignment 2: Building a Support Agent Chatbot for CDP "How-to" Questions**, this project provides a functional, user-friendly interface with robust question handling and bonus features.
+A web-based chatbot designed to assist users with "how-to" questions about Customer Data Platforms (CDPs): Segment, mParticle, Lytics, and Zeotap. this project provides a functional, user-friendly interface with robust question handling and bonus features.

 ## Table of Contents
 - [Overview](#overview)